 The date of the The Pocket Companion booklet

 The booklet was undated, but its date can be estimated as between 1933 and 1945: It gives a list of presidents of the USA, the latest of whom was President Roosevelt.
 Since he was in office between 1933 and 1945, that dates the booklet to between these dates.
 Also as the booklet was almost certainly bought by my grandfather who died in 1942, the booklet must have been produced between 1933 and 1942.

 I have no information on how postage rates changed during these years, but offer the booklet for your interest.
 You may like to look at the postage stamps page to gain an estimate, as the price of the stamps is written on them.
 The economy mail page considers air mail postage.

 You may like to compare these costs with those of today.
 As I write in 2023, it costs £1.10 to post an ordinary letter 1st class.

 How's this for postage inflation!?

 On January 1 1937 a postage stamp to send a letter was equivalent to one penny in today's money, [tuppence ha'penny, i.e. two pennies and a half penny in old money].
-On January 1 2020 it is 85 pence First Class.
+On January 1 2020 it was 85p First Class.

 Based on a letter in The Daily Telegraph 08/12/20

-In 1937 of course, the vast majority of communication was by letter whereas now relatively few letters are sent.
-Consequently the Post Office has to increase its prices to maintain its income.
+In the past of course, the vast majority of communication was by letter whereas now relatively few letters are sent.
+Consequently the Post Office has had to increase its prices to maintain its income.

-So, as always, it is not straightforward to calculate inflation on the basis of price increases.
+So, as always, it is not straightforward to calculate inflation on the basis of a particular price increases.